jstnstwrt/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

 >> There are 8 different degree types represented in this data set.
 This does not include the '0' degree entry.
-Below is a list of all the unique degree types, alongside their respective frequencies in the dataset.
+Below is a list of all the unique degree types, alongside their respective counts and frequencies in the dataset.

->> 1. PHD, 31
+>> 1. PHD, 31, 0.688
->> 2. SCD, 6
+>> 2. SCD, 6, 0.133
->> 3. MPH, 2
+>> 3. MPH, 2, 0.044
->> 4. MS, 2
+>> 4. MS, 2, 0.044
->> 5. BSED, 1
+>> 5. BSED, 1, 0.022
->> 6. JD, 1
+>> 6. JD, 1, 0.022
->> 7. MA, 1
+>> 7. MA, 1, 0.022
->> 8. MD, 1
+>> 8. MD, 1, 0.022

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

->> REPLACE THIS WITH YOUR RESPONSE
+There are 3 different professor titles in the department.
+Counts and frequencies of each title in the dataset are given below:

+>> 1. Professor of Biostatistics, 13, 0.35
+>> 2. Associate Professor of Biostatistics, 12, 0.325
+>> 3. Assistant Professor of Biostatistics, 12, 0.325

 ####Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.